The Last in Line

 The Last In Line is the second studio album by American heavy metal band Dio, released on July 2, 1984.
-It is the first Dio album to feature former Rough Cutt keyboardist Claude Schnell.
-It became the band's highest-charting album in both the UK and the U.S., reaching number 4 and number 23, respectively (Sacred Heart would later reach number 4 in the UK as well).
+It is the first Dio album to feature keyboardist Claude Schnell as a band member.
+The album became the band's highest-charting album in both the UK and the U.S., reaching number 4 and number 23, respectively (Sacred Heart would later reach number 4 in the UK as well).

 It was certified gold (500,000 units sold) by the RIAA on September 12, 1984, and was the first Dio album to be certified platinum, achieving the feat on February 3, 1987.
-In the UK, it attained Silver certification (60,000 units sold) by the British Phonographic Industry, achieving this in January 1986, at the same time as Holy Diver.
+In the UK, The Last in Line attained Silver certification (60,000 units sold) by the British Phonographic Industry, achieving this in January 1986, at the same time as Holy Diver.
 To date, these are the only two Dio albums to be certified at least platinum.

 Reissues

 The album, along with Holy Diver and Sacred Heart, was released in a new two-CD deluxe edition on March 19, 2012, through Universal for worldwide distribution outside the U.S.